Cabcab, The First Certified Smart Taxi Metre Launches Pilot With 100 Taxis

-(MENAFN- Media OutReach Newswire) Affirms Achievements of Local Scientific Research and Supports Industry Moves Towards Intelligent Mileage HONG KONG SAR - Media OutReach Newswire - 31 January 2024 - With the dawn of the New Retail Era, there has been a significant uptick in the use of electronic payment methods among the public.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 31 January 2024 - With the dawn of the New Retail Era, there has been a significant uptick in the use of electronic payment methods among the public.
 This trend, coupled with the Hong Kong Government's dedicated efforts to foster the development of a smart city, has led various industries to actively pursue digital transformation.
 Supported by EFT Solutions, a leading e-payment solution provider, and funded by Innovation and Technology Fund, CabCab which is a brand under Mobile Shop , a local taxi management and operation company, and the Automotive Platforms and Application Systems R&D Centre (APAS) , are excited to jointly announce the launch of "CabCab", the first smart taxi metre in Hong Kong which is endorsed by the government.
 It will initially be piloted on 100 Urban and New Territories taxis, with a target to have 1,000 taxis equipped with the smart metre by the third quarter of this year.

 Developed collaboratively by CabCab and APAS, and with the support of EFT Solutions, the innovative smart taxi metre "CabCab" offers more than just the functionality of electronic receipts in the future.
 It will simplify fare calculations for taxi drivers in scenarios involving toll tunnels, toll roads, toll areas, or other additional service charge.
 Drivers can conveniently select the relevant additional fees on the CabCab system, which then automatically calculates the total fare, thereby reducing the risk of human error associated with manual addition of these charges.